pacocoursey/next-themes/README.md

 **Why is my page still flashing?**

 In Next.js dev mode, the page may still flash.
 When you build your app in production mode, there will be no flashing.

 ---

+**Why do I get server/client mismatch error?**

+When using `useTheme`, you will use see a hydration mismatch error when rendering UI that relies on the current theme.
+This is because many of the values returned by `useTheme` are undefined on the server, since we can't read `localStorage` until mounting on the client.
+See the [example](#avoid-hydration-mismatch) for how to fix this error.

+---